 "Now, time is money," the fixer stated.
 "You're paying for my time starting right now, so let's see the color of your meseta."

 Instead of opening a link to a secure line of credit or blank-encoded funds, Anje instructed the datanet to alter her appearance.
 The featureless chrome figure rose off the virtual "ground," deepened in hue until it was a liquid scarlet color and took on features that though indistinct were definitely feminine.
-Two pair of glorious golden-feathered wings sprouted from her back, each separate pinion an individual work of art down to a level of detail which the vast majority of computer systems could not perceive, let alone create.
+Two pairs of glorious golden-feathered wings sprouted from her back, each separate pinion an individual work of art down to a level of detail which the vast majority of computer systems could not perceive, let alone create.
 It was Anje's signature when she chose to be herself, proof to separate Angel Red from any imitator who tried to batten on her reputation.

 "You should be more careful, Ebon," Anje said.
 No newbie, the fixer understood what she meant.
 Had she been feeling hostile, she could have used any number of attacking virus programs to disrupt the flame's systems, infect software, and even send lethal feedback through the gridrider's VR interface without any functional defense.